Conilo/automodelcar-cic-ipn/README.md

 ### Camera adjustment mode

-To run the camera adjustment mode, type:
+To run the camera adjustment mode, inside VSCode open the downloaded folder and using it's terminal type:

 > bash start.bash -cm